jurajama/RouterMonitor/README.md

 The script uses https://pypi.org/project/huawei-lte-api/ as API to command the router.

 Tested with Huawei B715s-23c as the router and Raspberry PI as the monitoring device.
-Used python version 3.4 but should work also with newer 3.x versions.
+Used python version 3.7 but should work also with older python3 versions.

 ## Installation
 - Clone repository to /home/pi/RouterMonitor